Ayurvedic Diet Plan during Pregnancy

 - During the first three months of pregnancy, the fetus undergoes intense and exponential growth.
 These months are critically important, and hence, nutritious fluids should regularly be consumed.
 These include milk, coconut water, fruit juices, and water.

 Do not forget vegetables like spinach, potatoes, fresh fruits, and dry fruits like almonds, dates, figs, and grapes.
-They help immensely in the fetus sustenance.
+They help immensely in the fetus’s sustenance.

 Food to Eat During Pregnancy According To Ayurveda

 There are certain foods of a high nutritive value that should not be missed during pregnancy.
-The following are the essential foods to be consumed and the reasons behind it:
+The following are the essential foods to be consumed and the reasons behind them:

 - Ghee: It provides strength and stamina to the body.
 It lubricates the body and promotes a favorable delivery.
 It also helps the baby in acquiring concentration, memory, and mental skills.